Please refer to individual grant guidelines for specific eligibility for each grant.

 - Preparation for, or travel to, competitions (except for Poetry Out Loud participants)

-- Projects with implicit religious content that may be perceived as advancing a religious purpose
+- Projects with implicit religious content that may be perceived as advancing a religious

 - Publication subvention